No products in the basket.

 Croagh Patrick is a peak steeped in history, religion and mythology.
-At 764m high and offering breathtaking views across Clew Bay it’s also a rite of passage for hiking enthusiasts.
+At 764m high and offering breathtaking views across Clew Bay, climbing it is also a rite of passage for hiking enthusiasts.

 Croagh Patrick is one of Ireland’s most stunning mountain climbs with its unique conical shape towering above the edge of the Atlantic Ocean on the rugged west coast.
 On a clear day, it offers panoramic views of the hundreds of tiny, green drumlin islands in Clew Bay, the Wild Atlantic Way, the gorgeous tourist town of Westport and surrounding mountain ranges.

-But the mountain got its name and true fame from the story around St Patrick fasting at the top of the mountain for 40 days during the fifth century.
+But the mountain got its name and true fame from St Patrick who is reputed to have fasted at the top of the mountain for 40 days during the fifth century.
 Due to this Christian link, a small church was built around 1905 and mass is said there at certain times of the year.
 Because of that, it’s better known as Ireland’s ‘Holy Mountain’ or ‘The Reek’ among locals.

 Croagh Patrick Ordnance Survey Maps: 30 & 37